 Sermons and Worship Services

-During the COVID-19 (coronavirus) outbreak, sound files of modified worship will be provided at Soundcloud.
+During the early weeks of the COVID-19 (coronavirus) outbreak, sound files of modified worship were provided at Soundcloud.
 No plug-in is needed to listen on your computer or smart device.

 From time to time...

 We will highlight a sermon here that speaks clearly to and about our congregation.

 We therefore offer Doug's sermon below from December 29, 2019, based on Matthew, Chapter 2.